lostintangent/gistpad/README.md

   - `markdown` _(default)_: the `Markdown` format is used for the image markup, e.g. `![image](link)`.
   - `html`: the `HTML` format is used for the image markup, e.g. `<img src="link" />`.

+* `GistPad: Playground Script Language` - Specifies the default scripting language to use when creating new web playgrounds.
+Can be set to one of the following values:

+  - `javascript` _(default)_: Will result in an `index.js` file being created whenever you create a new web playground.
+  - `typescript`: Will result in an `index.ts` file being created whenever you create a new web playground.

-- `GistPad: Show Comment Thread` - Specifies when to show the comment thread UI whenever you open a Gist file.
+* `GistPad: Show Comment Thread` - Specifies when to show the comment thread UI whenever you open a Gist file.
 Can be set to one of the following values:

   - `always`: Always display the comment thread whenever you open a Gist file.
 You can manually collapse it as needed.
   - `never`: Never automatically open the comment thread when you open a Gist file.
 You can manually expand it as needed.